-It’s a Work of Art…at your local Sunoco
+It’s a Work of Art on Wheels

 Built in 2003 in Buffalo, it was acquired by Mark Kubiniec as a living, breathing piece of moving art that would symbolize Buffalo’s artistic ingenuity and represent Joe’s Service Center at public events.
 It is on permanent daily display at the corner of Elmwood Avenue and Amherst Street.

 The AutoMobius is inspired by the Uroborus (also called Ouroboros) – the depiction of a serpent or dragon devouring its own tail in a self-sustaining circle.

-Their work has been shown throughout the United States and Europe in venues including The Museum of Modern Art and The Kitchen in New York City, Artspace and the Emanuel Walter and Etholl McBean Galleries in San Francisco, The Pacific Film Archive in Berkeley, California, Impakt Festival in The Netherlands, European Media Art Festival in Osnabruck, Germany and at the Albright Knox Art Gallery, Burchfield-Penney Art Center, CEPA Gallery, Squeaky Wheel and Hallwalls in Buffalo.
+Their work has been shown throughout the United States and Europe at venue including the he The Museum of Modern Art and The Kitchen in New York City, Artspace and the Emanuel Walter and Etholl McBean Galleries in San Francisco, The Pacific Film Archive in Berkeley, California, Impakt Festival in The Netherlands, European Media Art Festival in Osnabruck, Germany and at the Albright Knox Art Gallery, Burchfield-Penney Art Center, CEPA Gallery, Squeaky Wheel and Hallwalls in Buffalo.

 Fifty seven “art cars” (original sculptures and artistically transformed vehicles) were produced for the project (the Blue Mobile, the Jungle Car, the Streamer Car) but AutoMobius – the fusion of two mini-vans to represent the evolution and mutation of the automobile – was perhaps the most ambitious.

 At the end of exhibition, many of the art cars were auctioned to the highest bidder as a fund-raiser.
-Mark Kubiniek, who had recently purchased Joes’ Service Center, decided he wanted the AutoMobius to symbolize his new business and archive it at the Corner of Elmwood and Grant.
+Mark Kubiniek, who had recently purchased Joe’s Service Center, decided he wanted the AutoMobius to symbolize his new business and archive it at the Corner of Elmwood and Grant.
 After some spirited bidding, he became the owner.

 Since 2003 AutoMobius has plied the byways of Western New York and Southern Ontario.
-It’s been seen at environmental clean-ups, art festivals, the Elmwood Farmer’s Market and on the east side at the Central Terminal and Broadway Market.
+It’s been seen at environmental clean-ups, art festivals, the Elmwood Farmers Market and on the eastside at the Central Terminal and Broadway Market.

 AutoMobius is the unofficial “mascot” the Grant Amherst Business Association which has now become the home of several new artist studios and galleries.